SauravP97/Saurav-s-DSA-Templates/README.md

     1. A method which takes input a list of integers from the user and returns an array of integers.

-## DSA Problem's Solved:
+## DSA Problems Solved:

 | S.No. | Problem Name | Link | Runtime | Tags |
 | ----- | ------------ | ---- | ------- | ---- |
 | 1.    | House Robber III | [View Problem](https://leetcode.com/problems/house-robber-iii/description/) | 5 ms | DP, Tree, DFS |

-Note: All the DSA Problems' solution implements the Data Structures and Algorithms from this repo to achieve the above mentioned Runtime.
+> All the DSA Problems' solution implements the Data Structures and Algorithms from this repo to achieve the above mentioned Runtime.